kai-tub/ben-docs/docs/10_data-source.md

 Concatenating these spectrums results in images with twelve channels, compared to the more common three RGB channels.

 :::{important}
-- BigEarthNet-S2 dropped channel B10 from the original Sentinel-2 data, as the band does not contain any surface-level information
+- BigEarthNet-S2 dropped channel B10 from the original Sentinel-2 data, as the band does not contain any surface-level information.
+  - More precisely, channel B10 is dropped after converting a Sentinel-2 L1C data product that encodes the TOA to a Sentinel-2 L2A product containing the BOA data.
+  - See the official [Sentinel-2 data products page](https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-2/data-products) for more information
 - The bands B08 and B8A are included, even if they overlap in the sensed spectral reflectivity.
   - Allows the user to decide how to handle the overlap.
 :::